Wanda Dumon

 Wanda

-In the orphanage there was no food and it was abusive conditions.
-Her mother died when she was three.
-She knows nothing of her parents.
-Not even a picture.
-She lived in foster homes before the orphanage.
-She saw terrible things – hanging and torture, in Kelce.
+In the orphanage there was no food and it the conditions were abusive.
+My mother died when I was three.
+I know nothing about my parents.
+I don't even have a picture.
+I lived in foster homes before the orphanage.
+I saw terrible things – hanging and torture, in Kielce.
 This lasted about two years.
-The family was Polish but working for Germans.
-She was about 12 at that time.
-She ran away because she was afraid all the time.
-Her mother’s family didn’t want her to inherit their land and they put her under a train to kill her.
-A boy saved her and she went to the orphanage where there was no food and she ran away.
-The Germans took her off the street because she looked Jewish, and they took her to Allann in Germany She went to work in an ammunition factory where she scraped rust.
-She was mistreated and beaten, by the Germans for almost two years, not long enough to get Social Security from the Germans .
-Eventually she came to New York and lived in five foster homes until she married.
+The foster family was Polish but worked for the Germans.
+I was about 12 at that time.
+I ran away because I was afraid all the time.
+My mother’s family didn’t want me to inherit their land and they put me under a train to kill me.
+A boy saved me and I went to the orphanage where there was no food and then I ran away.

-She worked in the factory 12 hours every day, then back to the camp.
-They waited in line for food, soup, and was hungry many times.
-When the American soldiers came they gave her peanut butter.
-She never had milk or eggs.
+I worked in the ammunition factory 12 hours every day, then I went back to the camp.
+We waited in line for food, soup, I was hungry many times.
+When the American soldiers came, they gave me peanut butter.
+I never had milk or eggs.

-What kept you going?
-She wanted to meet her mother, to survive and some day find out who she is.
-When the Americans came, she was being beaten with a frying pan in the barrack.
-A man named Stash saw this in the window and saved her.
-He took her to the American women for protection.
+What kept me going?
+I wanted to meet my mother, survive, and some day, find out who she is.
+When the Americans came, I was being beaten with a frying pan in the barrack.
+A man named Stash saw this in the window and saved me.
+He took me to the American women for protection.

-At liberation the Americans gave them candy and ice cream.
-She stayed with the women American soldiers until she came to the US.
-Stash (who was Polish) saved her and got her to the ladies, then to the US.
-She never was connected to him afterward.
-She is grateful to God for everything.
+At liberation the Americans gave us candy and ice cream.
+I stayed with the women American soldiers until I came to the US.
+Stash, who was Polish, saved me and got me to the ladies, then to the US.
+I never was connected to him afterwards.
+I am grateful to God for everything.

-When she went to a foster family in US, she met a man who worked for this foster family.
-He was a farmer and didn’t like that she wore makeup and fancy hair.
-He got used to it.
+When I went to a foster family in US, I met a man who worked for this foster family.
+He was a farmer, he didn’t like that I wore makeup and fancy hair but he got used to it.

-She first went to a convent in New Jersey in July 1945.
-They were not allowed to learn anything.
+I first went to a convent in New Jersey in July 1945.
+But we were not allowed to learn anything.

 Name of Concentration / Labor Camp(s)